molgenis/molgenis-emx2/tools/ontomanager/README.md

 Note that it is not possible to delete a term that is still referenced in a table in one of the databases

 ##### Example:
+In order to delete the term _Republic of Molgenia_ use the following command:

     ontomanager.delete(table='Countries', name='Republic of Molgenia')

+Multiple terms can be deleted with one command by supplying the argument `names` with the term names passed as a list

+    ontomanager.delete(table='Countries', names=['Republic of Molgenia', 'Armadilland'])

 ### In command line as module
 The above functionality can also be applied in the command line interface: